 About 35,566 km2 of land

 Background of Project

 Nepal’s Forest Reference Level has quantified the emission from deforestation and forest degradation and removals mainly from promotion of community managed forests.
 The annual emissions from deforestation for the country is estimated at 929,325 t CO2e/ year and from forest degradation the emission estimate is 408,500 t CO2e/year while afforestation contributes to around -151,077 tCO2e/yr removals (MoFSC, 2017).
 Emission from deforestation is six time higher than removal from afforestation.

 Nearly a third of the population manage nearly a third of the forest in Nepal, making the grass root level community institutions for managing forest a global model for forest management.
 This proposed project works directly with these institutions that manage and conserve forest.
 The proposed project will be implemented in Province 1 and province 2 of Nepal to address the drivers of deforestation, forest degradation and unlock the potential for forest enhancement of carbon through improved forest management, restoration, afforestation/reforestation and agroforestry.

-The benefits from the programme include improved biodiversity and habitats.
+The benefits from the project include improved biodiversity and habitats.
 It assures carbon sequestration in trees and soil.
 It creates development fund for livelihood and sustainable development programme for the community.
-The programme also addresses problems related to climate change and ecological habitats.
+The project also addresses problems related to climate change and ecological habitats.
 The project encourages gender equality by providing increased income via sale of carbon credits.